Thank you for your interest in residency training at St. Vincent Hospital!

 Sample Academic Half Day (each 30 min-1 hour):

 Research by Transitional and Preliminary residents is encouraged and many opportunities exist for these activities.
 In past years, Transitional and Preliminary residents have participated in clinical research projects and presented and published their work.
 Grant money is available by application through the St. Vincent Foundation.
+All TY/PM interns will participate in a QI project - led by peer-elected TY chief residents.
 Further details on research opportunities and activity are available from the Program Director.

 Program Director, Transitional Year Residency